huytruong1998/larvis-project/README.md

 ### Run production build in Docker

 Create a optimized build with Vite to `larvis-ui/dist` and run it in Docker with file `docker-compose.prod.yml`.
-Create the build by running the command below
+Create the build by running the command below in root folder `larvis-project`

 ```
 docker compose -f docker-compose.prod.yml up --build